-Linda Benedict, Tiersch, Terrence R., Romaire, Robert P., Bogren, Richard C.
+Linda F. Benedict, Tiersch, Terrence R., Romaire, Robert P., Bogren, Richard C.

 Robert P. Romaire, Terrence R. Tiersch and James W. Avault Jr.